-The Company has generated negative cash flows from operations and, as of March 31, 2024, had an accumulated deficit of approximately \$57.0 million.
-Based on its current operating plan, the Company believes its existing cash and cash equivalents on hand as of March 31, 2024, along with the remaining funds to be received from the NIA grant and the upfront proceeds received from the 2024 Private Placement on April 1, 2024, will enable the Company to fund its operating expenses and capital expenditure requirements for at least twelve months from the issuance of these unaudited condensed consolidated interim financial statements.
+The Company has generated negative cash flows from operations and, as of June 30, 2024, had an accumulated deficit of \$59.3 million.
+Based on its current operating plan, the Company believes its existing cash and cash equivalents and marketable securities on hand as of June 30, 2024, along with the remaining funds to be received from the NIA Grant, will enable the Company to fund its operating expenses and capital expenditure requirements for at least twelve months from the issuance of these unaudited condensed consolidated interim financial statements.
 The Company has based this estimate on assumptions that may prove to be wrong, and it could utilize its available capital resources sooner than it currently expects.
 The Company will continue to require additional financing to advance its current product candidates through clinical development, to develop, acquire or in-license other potential product candidates and to fund operations for the foreseeable future.
 The Company intends to continue to seek funds through equity offerings, debt financings or other capital sources, including potential collaborations, licenses and other similar arrangements.
 However, the Company may be unable to raise additional funds or enter into such other arrangements when needed, on favorable terms, or at all.
-If the Company does raise additional capital through public or private equity offerings, the ownership interest of its existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the Company's stockholders' rights.
+If the Company does raise additional capital through public or private equity offerings, the ownership interest of its existing stockholders will be diluted, and the terms of such securities may include liquidation or other preferences that adversely affect the Company's stockholders' rights.
 If the Company raises additional capital through a debt financing, it may be subject to covenants limiting or restricting the Company's ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Any failure to raise capital as and when needed could have a negative impact on the Company's financial condition and on its ability to pursue its business plans and strategies.
-If the Company is unable to raise sufficient capital when needed, it will need to delay, reduce or terminate planned activities to reduce costs, including development or commercialization activities for neflamapimod.
+If the Company is unable to raise sufficient capital when needed, it may need to delay, reduce or terminate planned activities to reduce costs, including development or commercialization activities for neflamapimod.
 The Company might also be required to seek funds through arrangements with third parties that require it to relinquish certain of its rights to neflamapimod or otherwise agree to terms unfavorable to the Company.